Learning Resources for Recorder Players

 Find a Professional Recorder Teacher

+When you are learning recorder, it can be very helpful to take lessons with a teacher.
 Among our members are professional recorder teachers, who have identified themselves as such on their membership record.
 You may search this directory to find a recorder teacher near you.
+Also, many teachers are able to offer lessons via Skype or other online apps.
+And if you live near other recorder players but there's no teacher nearby, check out our Traveling Teacher Program, described below.

 Weekend or Week-long Recorder and Early Music Workshops